 Are you missing one or more teeth and wondering if there is a way to replace them?
 Luckily, there is!
 Dental implants are a great way to replace missing teeth and give you back your smile.
 But what exactly are dental implants?
 How do they work and what are the benefits?
-Discover your range of options and the benefits of implant dentistry with our comprehensive guide.
+Discover your range of options and the benefits of Dental Implants with our comprehensive guide.

 Most people associate dental implants with installing titanium posts to support artificial teeth in place of missing teeth, which is generally correct.
 When getting dental implants, dentists surgically place titanium implants into your jaw bone where you have a missing tooth or teeth.
 These posts act as anchors for the new artificial teeth.